microsoft/genaiscript/docs/gptools.md

 <!-- @myvar myvalue -->
 ```

-And somewhere in the GPTool:
+And somewhere in the GenAiScript:

 ```js
 const myvalue = env.vars["myvar"]